alaz7622356694/alaz7622356694/README.md

 - 👋 Hi, I’m Alireza
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in Front-end web development
-- 🌱 I’m currently learning front-end components such as SCSS , React.js and typeScript
+- 🌱 I’m currently learning CSS and JS frameworks such as SCSS , React.js and typeScript
 - 💞️ I’m looking to collaborate on different projects concerning front-end development
 - 📫 You can contact me via Email : alireza.azari2235@outlook.com